Equivariant Framed 1-Manifolds and the Pontryagin-Thom Isomorphism: Converting Tangent and Normal Bundle Trivializations

 and that the map $S^1\to SO(4)$ given by sending $\theta$ to $\left( \right)$ may be chosen as the generator of $\pi_1(SO(4))\cong \Z/2$.
 Since $SO(4)$ is a topological group, the multiplication in the group induces the operation on $\pi_1$ by the Eckmann-Hilton argument.
 So the map $\theta\mapsto \left( \right)$ is the square of the generator and is thus, trivial.
 Therefore, the above trivialization of $\nu\left(S^1,\R^3\right) \oplus \left(S^1\times\R^2\right)$ is the standard trivialization as desired. \end{proof}

 These compatibilities between trivializations will extend to equivariant settings throughout this paper.
-Now that we have explicit conversions of trivializations of tangent bundles to those of normal bundles, we will largely work with normal bundles throughout the rest of the paper.
+Now that we have explicit conversions of trivializations of tangent bundles to those of normal bundles, we will largely work with normal bundles.